This recipe shows how to make a tamarind paste substitute at home with just four common ingredients.

 So, the next time your recipe calls for tamarind paste, whip up this fruit substitute and start cooking!

 Would you like a reminder of this substitute for tamarind paste?
 Just pin this photo to one of your cooking boards on Pinterest so that you can easily find it later.

 Admin note: This post first appeared on the blog in April of 2013, I have updated the post with more information, all new photos, a printable project card and other substitutes for tamarind paste.

 - 1 tsp Lemon juice

-- This recipe makes 1 1/2 tablespoons but if you need more just double or triple the amount of ingredients.
-It is equal amounts of each ingredient.
+If you need more just double or triple the amount of ingredients.
+Use equal amounts of each ingredient.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."